Home / Coffee Knowledge / Slow Coffee comes to Switzerland

 Slow Coffee comes to Switzerland

-Slow Coffee is a concrete application of the Slow Food philosophy in the coffee sector.
-Slow Coffee promotes awareness of coffee, the achievements of cultivation and the variety of flavors.
-Brewing methods specially tailored to individual coffees, such as the hand filter, the AeroPress, the Chemex or the cold drip, allow the character of individual origins to be revealed.
-Through Slow Coffee, coffee emerges as a product beyond everyday “sideline consumption” and is recognized and more consciously perceived as a specialty like wine, for example.
-Away from convenience and coffee in a paper cup.
-Slow Coffee focuses specifically on direct trade and varietal purity.
-The generally light roasts, in the spirit of the third wave movement , allow the flavor characteristics of a growing region to come to the fore.
-Fruit, fine acidity and sweetness complement the roasted aromas and bitterness.
+Slow Coffee is a concrete application of the Slow Food philosophy to coffee.
+Slow Coffee promotes awareness of coffee, the effort involved in its cultivation, and its diverse flavors.
+Brewing methods specifically tailored to individual coffees, such as the hand filter, the AeroPress, the Chemex, or Cold Drip, can highlight the character of individual provenances.
+Through Slow Coffee, coffee emerges as a product from everyday "incidental consumption" and is recognized and consciously perceived as a specialty, like wine.
+Moving away from convenience and coffee in paper cups, Slow Coffee deliberately focuses on Direct Trade and single-origin purity.
+The typically light roasts, in the spirit of the Third-Wave movement, allow the unique flavors of a growing region to shine.
+Fruit, fine acidity, and sweetness complement the roasted aromas and bitterness.

-The term Slow Coffee is inspired by the Slow Food movement .
-"Slow Food is an international non-profit organization founded in 1986 in response to the rapid spread of fast food and the associated loss of culinary culture and diversity of taste."
-The Slow Food movement strives to protect organic products, promotes regional consumption, addresses sustainability and biodiversity, and advocates for food as a cultural and social value.
-A central theme is also the craftsmanship and recognition of food production.
+The term Slow Coffee is inspired by the Slow Food movement.
+"Slow Food is an international non-profit organization founded in 1986 in response to the rapid spread of fast food and the associated loss of food culture and flavor diversity."
+The Slow Food movement aims to protect organic products, promotes regional consumption, addresses sustainability and biodiversity, and advocates for food as a cultural and social value.
+A central theme is also craftsmanship and the recognition of food production.

-The preparation of high-quality coffee using sometimes simple but precise brewing tools has so far been a niche activity for enthusiasts and specialists.
-However, the transparency of production, the relatively easy accessibility of brewing materials for home users, and a zeitgeist in which organic, transparency, and quality are playing an increasingly important role are the field in which slow coffee is gaining importance.
-After a coffee avant-garde has been implementing successful slow coffee café concepts in the English-speaking world and Scandinavian countries for several years, cafés in German-speaking cities such as Vienna, Berlin, Hamburg, and Frankfurt have followed suit in the last two years.
-Slow coffee, the Aeropress, the siphon, the Chemex, and the hand filter have cult potential.
-Not just for coffee enthusiasts!
-Hardly any major press house has missed the topic of the "comeback of filter coffee" in Germany in the last year (see below).
+The preparation of high-quality coffees with sometimes simple but precise brewing tools has so far been a niche for enthusiasts and specialists.
+However, the transparency of production, the relatively easy accessibility of brewing equipment for home users, and a zeitgeist in which organic, transparency, and quality are increasingly playing a larger role, are the field in which Slow Coffee is gaining importance.
+After a coffee avant-garde successfully implemented Slow Coffee café concepts in the English-speaking world and in Scandinavian countries for several years, cafés in German-speaking major cities like Vienna, Berlin, Hamburg, or Frankfurt have followed suit in the last two years.
+Slow Coffee, the Aeropress, the Siphon, the Chemex, or the hand filter have cult potential.
+Not just for coffee geeks!
+Hardly any major press agency in Germany missed the topic of "the comeback of filter coffee" last year (see below).

-There are already several cafés in Switzerland that implement individual "alternative brewing methods" (Café Henrici in Zurich, Pfifferling in Basel, ccino in Aarau).
-And now, Café Frühling in Basel is opening, the first café that consciously focuses on slow coffee!
+In Switzerland, there are already some cafés that implement individual "alternative brewing methods" (Café Henrici in Zurich, Pfifferling in Basel, ccino in Aarau).
+And now, with Café frühling in Basel, the first café is opening that consciously focuses on Slow Coffee!

-We're very excited!
-Frühling is located next door to our Coffee Academy and, together with the coffee makers, will form Basel's new coffee center.
-Together, we'll develop new content in the Slow Coffee section.
+We are very excited!
+Because frühling is located next door to our coffee academy and will henceforth form the new coffee center of Basel with Kaffeemacher.
+Together we will develop new content in the Slow Coffee sector.

-A perfect brew is a synergy between coffee particles (ground), water (quality), temperature, turbulence (swirling), pressure, and contact time (between water and coffee).
-When this synergy is successful, the brewer taps into the coffee's full potential, which the coffee producer in the country of origin and the roaster have jointly invested.
+A perfect brew is a synergy between coffee in particle form (ground), water (quality), temperature, turbulence (swirling), pressure, and contact time (between water and coffee).
+If the synergy is successful, the brewer extracts all the potential of the coffee that the coffee producer in the growing country and the roaster have jointly developed."

 See also: AeroPress on Tour in the SBB

-Press reports on the topic of slow coffee and the “comeback of filter coffee” in recent years:
+Press reports on Slow Coffee and the "comeback of filter coffee" in recent years: